KatharaFramework/Kathara/README.md

 ## External Tools

+- [Netkit Lab Generator](https://github.com/KatharaFramework/Netkit-Lab-Generator), a GUI that allows the easy creation of a network scenario configuration and the visualization of its network topology.
+- [VFTGen](https://github.com/KatharaFramework/VFTGen), a tool that leveraging on the Software-Defined Data Center concept, automatically builds and configures Virtual Fat Tree topologies.

 Being based on Netkit, all the previous tools still work.
-In particular we suggest [Netkit Lab Generator](https://github.com/KatharaFramework/Netkit-Lab-Generator), a GUI that allows the easy creation of a network scenario configuration and the visualization of its network topology.

 ## Join Us